 Departmental Association of Business Drivers

 As part of a portfolio analysis, you map a collection of projects against a collection of business drivers.
 To simplify the process of selecting business drivers, each driver can be associated with a department.
-Then, as an individual logs in who is a member of that department, their list of drivers will be filtered to display only those relevant to her department.
+Then, as an individual who is a member of that department logs in, the list of drivers will be filtered to display only those relevant to his or her department.
 This will simplify the PWA page and provide a tailored list for each department.

 To associate a driver with one or more departments: